 Range, Forced: Same as R, but HEMCO stops with an error if the simulation date is outside the provided range.

 RY

-Range, Use Simulation Year: Same as R, except don't allow Emission year to override year value.
+Range, Use Simulation Year: Same as R, except it does not allow Emission year to override the simulation year.